-The committee shall e.g. prepare the remuneration and nomination matters of President and CEO of Orion Corporation and Executive Management Board of the Orion Group, as well as the remuneration principles followed by the Company.
-The committee is also responsible for evaluating the development of the organization, as well as preparing and assessing remuneration principles for other personnel.
+The committee shall e.g., prepare and evaluate the remuneration and prepare matters related to the appointment of President and CEO of Orion Corporation and the Executive Management Board of the Orion Group, as well as succession planning.
+The committee shall prepare also the remuneration principles followed by the Company.
+The committee is also responsible for evaluating the development of the organization, as well as preparing and evaluating the remuneration principles of other personnel.
 The committee does not have independent decision-making power, but its role is limited to making proposals to the Board.